scriptedfire/blueeye1_capstone/README.md

 ### Installing

-To use this code, dowload it from GitHub and execute pip install requirements.txt in your virtual environment.
+To use this code, download it from GitHub and execute pip install requirements.txt in your virtual environment.

 ## 🔧 Running the tests <a name = "tests"></a>